joshilewis/-joshilewis.github.com/_drafts/2017-09-19-essence-of-safe.md

-= The Essence of SAFe =
+# The Essence of SAFe
-**TL;R**: Scaled Agile Framework (SAFe) can look quite complicated and intimating at first glance.
+Scaled Agile Framework (SAFe) can look quite complicated and intimating at first glance.
 However the essence of SAFe is pretty simple:
- * Fractal Plan-Do-Check-Act feedback loops (Team and Program)
+ * Fractal Plan-Do-Check-Act feedback loops (Team- and Program-level)
  * Fractal levels of work filtering and prioritisation
- * Priority alignment at scale (ie across a large number of people)
+ * Priority alignment at scale (i.e. across a large number of people)

 ---